 Christ Church Newgate.
 In 1224 an order of the Franciscans was given a piece of land within Newgate.
-The area where the Friars settled was poor, as evidenced by the names of local streets such as Stinking Lane and the Shambles.
-In 1306 the Franciscans commenced ‘a magnificent edifice’ and it was probably the largest church, at around 300 feet in length, in England at the time.
-It became a parish church after the dissolution and was rebuilt, on a more modest scale, by Wren after the Great Fire.
+The area where the Friars settled was poor, as evidenced by local streets such as Stinking Lane and the Shambles.
+In 1306 the Franciscans commenced ‘a magnificent edifice’.
+It was probably the most prominent church, at around 300 feet in length, in England.
+After the dissolution, it became a parish church and was rebuilt, on a more modest scale, by Wren after the Great Fire.
 The church was gutted during the war and has been left as a garden.
 The steeple is formed of triple-tiered squares of columns that ascend as they diminish into the sky.

 Newgate Street EC1